slikts/eyes.sdk.javascript1/packages/eyes-universal/SPEC.md

 ## Introduction
 The main purpose of client implementation (*Client*) is to provide a language binding for the functionality core implemented in JavaScript (*Server*). *Server* controls everything, and *Client* doesn't need to know anything about how work is done.

-For the *Client* to be able to communicate with the *Server* it has to implement [WebSocket communication layer](##WebSocket).
-Though the WebSocket channel *Client* could send commands to the *Server* in order to perform any operations, at the same time *Server* will send commands to the *Client* in order to automate an environment. *Client* has to implement a set of commands ([SpecDriver](##SpecDriver)) and perform those commands when *Server* will ask for it.
-Since the execution of any command require knowing about the context this command should be executed in *Client* should pass some context references to the *Server*, to solve this problem *Client* have to implement a [Refer](##Refer) mechanism.
+For the *Client* to be able to communicate with the *Server* it has to implement [WebSocket communication layer](#WebSocket).
+Through the WebSocket channel *Client* could send commands to the *Server* in order to perform any operations, at the same time *Server* will send commands to the *Client* in order to automate an environment. *Client* has to implement a set of commands ([SpecDriver](#SpecDriver)) and perform those commands when *Server* will ask for it.
+Since the execution of any command requires knowing about the context this command should be executed in, *Client* should pass some context references to the *Server*.
+To solve this problem *Client* have to implement a [Refer](#Refer) mechanism.
 Refer should help *Client* to send non-serializable data to the server, and when this data will be received back from the server easily deref it to the original non-serializable object.

 The biggest part of the client implementation is the actual user-facing [API layer](##API), it should not contain any specific logic, but only perform some input data validation, collecting, and processing before these data will be sent to the server.
 API layer should not have any binding to the automation framework it should be used with, it will help to re-use API layer for different frameworks.

 ## WebSocket
 The client-server architecture of the universal sdk requires an implementation of the communication layer between the *Client* and the *Server*.
 Because of a major need for bidirectional communication, WebSocket protocol was chosen.
-Since WebSocket protocol operates only with messages, where each of those is an independent chunk of data and any kind of response on the message is not describing by the protocol.
+WebSocket protocol operates only with messages, and each of those is an independent chunk of data.
+The protocol doesn't support getting a response on a message.
 This is why the format of communication is determined by a proprietary request-response messaging interface (*Universal SDK messaging protocol*), which requires a specific format of client-server messages.

 All of the commands should be treated as requests, which means that response is always has to be sent after a request is received.
 But simple events are also allowed by the *Universal SDK messaging protocol*, which means that *Client*, as well as *Server*, could send a message which doesn't require any response.